 The Academy Council and school staff team are committed to keeping our children safe and we regularly review our school policies and procedures to ensure that everything is being done to fulfill our duty of care.
 The Governor responsible for safeguarding at John Cabot Academy is Angela Long.
 All staff are familiar with the government’s guidance for schools – ‘Keeping Children Safe in Education’.

 Our school policy can be found here

 At John Cabot Academy we aim to equip our students with the knowledge, understanding and skills to use information and communication technology creatively and purposefully.
 A key aspect of this lies in being digitally literate.
 Online technologies play a huge role and so providing a broad and balanced e-safety education is vital to ensuring that students can navigate the online world safely and positively.
 Students learn about e-safety during ICT lessons and through regular assemblies.
-Our Key member of staff responsible for E-Safety is Mr G Foster.
+Our Key member of staff responsible for E-Safety is Mr Chris Ballard.